Burlington Lawn Edging Services

 Contact Burlington's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Burlington is essential for environmental compliance and community cleanliness.
-From April–November, residents must use biodegradable paper bags only for yard waste, as plastic bags are prohibited per MassDEP.
-For bulk materials like metal, plastic, or concrete edging, the Transfer Station is the designated drop-off site.
-Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects such as sidewalk replacement or beautification.
-Immediate cleanup is necessary to prevent storm drain contamination and should be coordinated with street sweeping schedules.
-Burlington Public Works Department
+Proper disposal of lawn edging debris in Burlington is regulated to protect the environment and maintain public spaces.
+From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
+Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
+Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects like sidewalk replacement or beautification.
+Immediate cleanup is essential to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.

 25 Center Street, Burlington, MA 01803